I’m going to make a general assumption: eBooks are a viable and legitimate content distribution channel for individuals and organizations alike.

 Since the market has decided this eBook “thing” is going to last, those of us who are content creators and professional communicators would benefit from making sense of the available word count options.
 Word count often drives production schedules, costs, and—ultimately—the final retail price point.
 This is not an insignificant aspect of eBooks should you choose to take this path.
 Instead, it is vital to maximize this content channel.

-Currently, there is this big, ominous category called eBooks that has yet to be fully defined.
+Currently, there is this big, ominous category called eBooks which have yet to be fully defined.
 In short, no one is really sure their definition of an eBook is consistent with someone else’s.
 That means word count expectations are all over the place—often with little rhyme or reason.
 Some important questions being asked are:

 - Is an eBook an electronic version of what sits on the bookshelf?